RainingSea/cese/project/website/CultureFacts/ce/ce_0/architect.md

 [CONTENT]
-"Implementation approach": "The web application 'Culture Facts' will be developed using Python with the Flask framework for the backend and HTML for the frontend.
-The application will follow the Model-View-Controller (MVC) design pattern to separate concerns and enhance maintainability.
-Flask will handle routing and user sessions, while HTML will structure the user interface.
-The application will be designed to be lightweight and efficient, focusing on core functionalities as per the requirements.",
+"Implementation approach": "The application will be developed using Python for the backend logic and HTML for the frontend.
+The Flask framework will be utilized to handle routing and serve HTML pages.
+The application will manage user sessions and data through local text file storage, ensuring a lightweight and efficient design.",

-"UI design":"The user interface will consist of the following components: \n1. **Registration Page**: A simple form with fields for username and password, and a submit button. \n2. **Login Page**: Similar to the Registration Page, with fields for username and password, and a submit button. \n3. **Dashboard Page**: A list of cultures displayed with brief facts, a search bar at the top, and links to view details for each culture. \n4. **Culture Details Page**: Displays detailed information about the selected culture, including its history, traditions, and unique aspects, with a button to bookmark the culture. \n5. **Bookmarks Page**: A list of bookmarked cultures with options to view details or remove bookmarks.
-Navigation will be facilitated through a consistent header with links to all pages.",
+"UI design": "The user interface will consist of the following key components: a Registration Page for user sign-up, a Login Page for user authentication, a Dashboard Page to explore cultures, a Culture Details Page for in-depth information, a Search Bar for searching cultures, a Bookmarks Page for managing favorite facts, and a Logout button to end the session.
+Each page will have a consistent layout and navigation to enhance user experience.",

-"Data Storage": "Data will be stored in local text files to keep the application lightweight and efficient.
-Different types of data, such as user accounts and culture facts, will be stored in separate `.txt` files.
-This method allows for easy data retrieval and management through simple file manipulations in Python, avoiding the complexity of a SQL database.",
+"Data Storage": "Data will be stored in local text files.
+User data will be stored in 'users.txt', culture facts in 'cultures.txt', and bookmarks in 'bookmarks.txt'.
+Each type of data will be organized in separate files to facilitate easy access and management.
+User credentials will be stored in plain text format for this demo version.",

-"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/dashboard.html", "templates/culture_details.html", "templates/bookmarks.html", "users.txt", "cultures.txt"],
+"File list": ["main.py", "templates/login.html", "templates/register.html", "templates/dashboard.html", "templates/culture_details.html", "templates/bookmarks.html", "users.txt", "cultures.txt", "bookmarks.txt"],

 "Data structures and interfaces": " classDiagram